alphagov/govuk-content-metadata/README.md

 2. STS Permission to AssumeRole with MFA for the [`govuk-datascienceusers` AWS IAM Role][ds-role] (ask on #data-engineering Slack channel)

-3. `AWS CLI` installed; it should have gotten installed as part of 1.
+3. `aws cli` installed; it should have gotten installed as part of step 1.
 To verify, in your terminal run:
 ```shell
 which aws
 aws --version
 ```
-If it is not available, please [follow the official installation instructions] [awscli-install].
+If it is not available, please [follow the official installation instructions][awscli-install].

-4. Configure your `AWS CLI`.
+4. Configure `aws cli`.
 In your terminal, run:
 ```shell
 aws configure
 ```